brunokoga/Montevideo/skills_dir/knowledge.md

 | Recognize an obscure deity's symbol or clergy | Religion | 20 |
 | Identify a monster's abilities and weaknesses | Varies | 10 + monster's CR |

 **Action** : Usually none.
-In most cases, a Knowledge check doesn't take an action (but see “Untrained,” below).
+In most cases, a Knowledge check doesn't take an action (but see “Untrained,” below.

 **Try Again** : No. The check represents what you know, and thinking about a topic a second time doesn't let you know something that you never learned in the first place.